 Easter Term 2: Creative writing – descriptive writing

 Summer Term 2: Reading and writing skills in preparation for GCSE English Literature

 Key Stage 4

 In Key Stage 4 English groups are set by ability based on KS3 performance.
-There are 6 sets on each side of the year group.
+There are 5 sets on each side of the year group.
 Within Year 10 English Literature is examined at the end of the year, whilst English Language is examined separately at the end of Year 11.